Xphera-Earth/VPS-Public/README.md

 # xEarth Visual Positioning System (VPS) by XPHERA

 A high-performance visual localization system that determines camera pose from a single image by matching against a pre-built 3D point cloud database.
 The system uses xEarth's feature extraction and Qdrant vector database for fast, accurate localization.
+You can see a live demonstration here: https://youtube.com/shorts/sdTBDgs2naY?si=c_IFXctkPZYUIasA

 ## 🚀 Quick Start